An Information-Theoretic Framework for Out-of-Distribution Generalization with Applications to Stochastic Gradient Langevin Dynamics: Problem Formulation

 \begin{definition}[$\Gamma$-Integral Probability Metric \cite{muller1997integral}] Let $\Gamma\subseteq\mathcal{M}(\mathcal{X})$ be a subset of measurable functions, then the $\Gamma$-Integral Probability Metric (IPM) between $P$ and $Q$ is defined by

-\end{definition} Examples of $\Gamma$-IPM include $1$-Wasserstein distance, Dudley metirc, and maximum mean discrepancy.
+\end{definition} Examples of $\Gamma$-IPM include $1$-Wasserstein distance, Dudley metric, and maximum mean discrepancy.
 In general, if $\mathcal{X}$ is a Polish space with metric $\rho$, then the $p$-Wasserstein distance between $P$ and $Q$ is defined through

 where $\mathcal{C}(P,Q)$ is the set of couplings of $P$ and $Q$.
 For the special case $p=1$, the Wasserstein distance can be expressed as IPM due to the Kantorovich-Rubinstein Duality